North Korea Fires Ballistic Missile Into Sea: S. Korean Military - UrduPoint

 South Korea's Joint Chiefs of Staff said it detected the launch but gave no details, saying an analysis is under way.

-Japan confirmed a launch, with its Coast Guard quoting the Defence Ministry as saying "a possible ballistic missile was launched from North Korea."
+The office of Japanese Prime Minister Fumio Kishida confirmed on social media platform X that North Korea launched a suspected ballistic missile.

-The missile or missiles appear to have already fallen, the Coast Guard statement added.
+"The suspected ballistic missile from North Korea is not expected to reach Japan," it said of the projectile filed toward the East Sea, also known as the Sea of Japan.

-This launch came amid increased cross border tension as the reclusive communist state has been sending balloons carrying garbage into South Korea.
+This launch comes amid increased cross-border tension as the reclusive communist state has been sending balloons carrying garbage into South Korea.

 North Korea's last missile launch prior to this one came on May 30, when Seoul accused Pyongyang of firing a volley of around 10 short-range ballistic missiles.